debajit/dotfiles/README.md

 My dotfiles to quickly configure my computing setup.

-All dotfiles are designed work on both Linux and macOS (OS-checks are done as required).
-I've been using it successfully with Manjaro Linux (based on Arch) and macOS (Mojave and Catalina).
+I’ve been using this setup successfully on a variety of systems, for almost a decade now:

+- GNU operating systems (Arch, Manjaro, Ubuntu on WSL2, AmazonLinux, Synology NAS)
+- macOS

+GNU/Linux distribution checks are done as required to customize behavior and commands.

 ## Installation

-Clone this repository into any local directory, and then just run `make`.
+Clone this repository and run `make`.

 This will copy all the dotfiles into their appropriate places.

 ## Uninstallation